 - Drugs Trastuzumab-deruxtecan (Primary) ; Capecitabine; Paclitaxel

-- Indications Advanced breast cancer; HER2 negative breast cancer
+- Indications Advanced breast cancer; HER2 negative breast cancer; Male breast cancer

 - Focus Registrational; Therapeutic Use